IllDepence/iiif-curation-platform-docker/README.md

 ### Functionality

 The setup script `setup.sh` retrieves all of the ICP components and configures them so that they work together nicely and can be started with Docker.
-To do so it copies over files from the folders `ce`, `cf`, `ci`, `cm`, `cv` and `jk` and then edits them in their respective destinations (folders `Frontent/IIIFCurationViewer`, `JSONkeeper`, etc.).
+To do so it copies over files from the folders `ce`, `cf`, `ci`, `cm`, `cp`, `cv` and `jk` and then edits them in their respective destinations (folders `Frontent/IIIFCurationViewer`, `JSONkeeper`, etc.).
 This means that you can either make configuration changes in files in `ce`, `cf`, ... and then run `setup.sh`, or you first run the script and then edit configuration files in `Frontend/IIIFCurationViewer`, `JSONkeeper`, ... (the latter is preferred).

 # Use